Orik-Zubaku/Forex-TOS/README.md

 # Forex-Bot
-Terms Of Service And Pricavy Police Of Forex Bot
+Terms Of Service And Pricavy Policy Of Forex Bot